 Unlike Tofranil, Pamelor is only FDA-approved for the treatment of major depressive disorder.

 Doses, Dosage Form, and Side Effects of Pamelor

 Dose and Form of Pamelor

 Pamelor or generic Nortriptyline is available in capsules with different dosing ranging between 10 mg and 75 mg.
 There is also an oral solution available in a single concentration of 10mg/5mL and is primarily reserved for those who have difficulty swallowing pills.

 Like most psychiatric medications, Pamelor is started at a low dose around 25 mg, and can be titrated up weekly until the desired dose is reached.
 The maximum dose of Pamelor is 150 mg per day.

-Your healthcare provider will instruct you on how to take your medication, based on your individual needs and symptoms.
+Your healthcare provider will instruct you on how to take your medication based on your individual needs.
 Remember to take your medication as directed, as several adverse health outcomes may result from improper use of your TCA medication.

 Common Pamelor Side Effects